Brodypen/notes/notes/02 - Areas/code/swift/day-0.md

 ---
-title: Untitled
+title: day 0
 date: 2025-03-30
 draft: false
-description: Description of the page used for link previews.
-Delete this if not wanted
+description: day 0 of swift
 tags:
 ---
 ---
-> [!note] Under Construction
+> [!note] Big ideas
 >
-> This is a note being built!
+> Be consistent.
+1 Hour daily.

+Swift is popular for iOS and is a modern language that came out in 2014.
+Don't try to optimize for other courses, as long as your consistent you will make progress.

 See ya,
 --Brody